eriktoller/AE_LE_crack/README.md

 This program has been developed using *MATLAB* and *Microsoft Visual Stuido*, while only the `.m`-, `.cpp`- and `.exe`-files are included in the repository.
 The solution also uses the Eigen library (Guennebaud & Jacob, 2010).

 ## Instructions
 The plots are generated using the MATLAB program `run_ae_master.m`.
 The script calls the C++ program which solves the system and plots the results.
-To run teh program simply run the MATLAB script.
+To run the program simply run the MATLAB script.

 ## Input data
 This list contains all the definitions of the user input data defined in `run_ae_master.m`.
 These are the model properties: